-The first step to making your journey the best it can be is to adjust your attitude.
+Adjusting your attitude is the first step to making your journey the best it can be.
 If this is your first big trip with your children, you may have a too-rosy outlook involving your kids being perfect angels the entire time.
 Or you may be experiencing the opposite: nightmare visions of constant screaming from the children.
 The reality is likely to be somewhere in the middle.

 Snacks!
 A hungry child is a crabby child.
-That goes for adults, too; don’t forget to bring enough snacks for both yourself and the little ones.
-When packing snacks, make sure you have enough space for the snacks in what you’re carrying and that the snacks are easily accessible.
+That goes for adults; don’t forget to bring enough snacks for yourself and the little ones.
+When packing snacks, ensure you have enough space for the snacks in what you’re carrying and that the snacks are easily accessible.

 Toys!
 Buy a few new toys for the trip.
 The novelty of new things to play with may keep children entertained better than old, familiar toys.
 It’s also a good idea to bring some tried and true favorites, especially if there are one or two toys that your kiddos are particularly attached to.

 Also, don’t be afraid to use modern technology.
 Are you a parent who usually limits screen time?
 You might want to relax that policy during a trip.
-If you’re in the car or on a flight that doesn’t have in-flight movies, games on phones and movies on tablets can keep the little ones well occupied during the long hours spent in transit.
+If you’re in the car or on a flight that doesn’t have in-flight movies, games on phones and films on tablets can keep the little ones well-occupied during the long hours spent in transit.

 Dress everyone appropriately.
 Yes, that means the parents, too!
-Start out by dressing your kids in pajamas, maybe a nice cozy onesie.
-If they’re not at that age at which think they’re too cool to wear pajamas in the daytime, not only will they be comfy, they might get a kick out of it.
-Your kids will be more comfortable for a long stretch of sitting, and a onesie is easy to quickly unzip in the event of a mass emergency.
+Start by dressing your kids in pajamas, maybe a nice cozy onesie.
+At least, if they’re not at that age, they think they’re too cool to wear pajamas in the daytime.
+Not only will they be comfy, but they might also get a kick out of it.
+Your kids will be more comfortable for long sitting stretches, and a onesie is easy to unzip quickly in a mass emergency.

-Speaking of a mess emergency, it’s a wise idea to not only pack spare pajamas for your kids (and keep them in an easily accessible place) but also, don’t forget to pack an extra T-shirt for yourself in the event that a kid’s mess emergency gets on your clothes.
+Speaking of a mess emergency, it’s a wise idea not only to pack spare pajamas for your kids (and keep them in an easily accessible place) but also, don’t forget to pack an extra T-shirt for yourself if a kid’s mess emergency gets on your clothes.

 Road trips lend themselves to some great games.
 If you’re in the States, license plates can provide entertainment; enlist the kids to help you spot as many different states’ license plates as possible.
 Making up abbreviations for the random letter combinations one sees on license plates can be fun, too.
 For example, say you see a license plate that reads “1048 WOB”.
 Ask your kids what “WOB” stands for and see what they come up with; maybe it’s “witch on broom” or “world of blue”.

-Airport security can be particularly upsetting to kids who don’t understand what’s going on, so make sure to give them a thorough explanation of what’s going to happen with security ahead of time so they aren’t surprised by having to take off their shoes or put the favorite teddy bear they’re clutching through the scanner.
+Airport security can be particularly upsetting to kids who don’t understand what’s going on, so make sure to give them a thorough explanation of what’s going to happen, so they aren’t surprised by having to take off their shoes or put their favorite teddy bear they’re clutching through the scanner.

-Follow these ten tips and you’ll be set for fun with travelers of all ages!
-And as mentioned in point one, be prepared, but don’t stress too much; set your mind on having a great time.
+Follow these tips, and you’ll be set for fun with travelers of all ages!
+And as mentioned in point one, be prepared, but don’t stress too much; put your mind on having a great time.